fedorkosilov/literate-parakeet/README.md

 ```

 ## Usage
-When you are set up and running, you should be able to to navigate your browser to the following urls:
+When you are set up and running, you should have access the following urls:

 http://localhost:8000/projects/ - A list of github projects